Background pattern

 If you take more Doneka than you should, consult your doctor or pharmacist immediately.

-The most frequent symptoms in case of overdose are: hypotension, shock, renal insufficiency, hyperventilation, tachycardia, palpitations, bradycardia, dizziness, anxiety, and cough.
+The most frequent symptoms in case of overdose are: hypotension, shock, renal failure, hyperventilation, tachycardia, palpitations, bradycardia, dizziness, anxiety, and cough.

-Do not take a double dose to compensate for the missed dose and wait for the next administration.
+Do not take a double dose to make up for the forgotten dose, and wait for the next administration.

 The following side effects have been described according to the following frequency categories: